ShafayetAhmad/laravel-forum/README.md

 # Laravel Full Stack Blog (Work in Progress)

-This is an ongoing project for a full-stack blog built with Laravel framework and Bootstrap for the front end.
+This is an ongoing project for a full stack blog built with Laravel framework and Bootstrap for the frontend.
 The project aims to include user registration, login functionality, and various features commonly found in a blog application.

 ## Features (Planned)